eris8x6/blockone-eosblockviewer/README.md

 Block.One Android Developer Interview Take home Test Task 1: Android Application to pull the most recent blocks (Chris Phelan solution)

+Screen shots 1-5 are in the sampledata folder at the top level of the git repository.

 Functional Criteria:

 App has a button [visible in screen shot 1, immediately after starting app] which when clicked will display a list of the 20 most recent blocks [visible in screen shot 2, about 10 seconds after clicking button].
 The list is scrollable, as 20 listings will not fit on the screen.
 Each block is denoted by its producer and timestamp (selected as the most human readable identifiers).